3. Running Dynare

 noclearall

-By default, dynare will issue a clear all command to MATLAB (<R2015b) or Octave, thereby deleting all workspace variables and functions; this option instructs dynare not to clear the workspace.
-Note that starting with MATLAB 2015b dynare only deletes the global variables and the functions using persistent variables, in order to benefit from the JIT (Just In Time) compilation.
-In this case the option instructs dynare not to clear the globals and functions.
+By default, dynare deletes all the global variables and the functions using persistent variables, in order to benefit from the JIT (just-in-time) compilation.
+This option instructs dynare not to clear those.

 onlyclearglobals